 At the end of the day, the biggest obstacle for Yeezy fans might actually be finding them in their size.
 “I’m going to start a protest to make adult shoes start at size six,” said one tween on the prowl in the trading pit.
 (Adult male shoes often start at size seven.)

-Another boasted that he’d traded for a pair which were clearly too big.
+Another boasted that he’d traded for a pair that were clearly too big.
 When I suggested they might not fit, he glared at me and shrieked, “Yes they do!”

 Young people will inevitably grow out of their sneakers, but will sneaker culture ever slow down?
 Yu-Ming Wu thinks the hype will only continue to expand, and he plans to bring his convention to China and Dubai — two already-huge markets — in the future.
 The supply and demand formula is as simple as it gets.
 “As long as people are having kids,” he says, “they are going to need sneakers.”